jcubic/lips/docs/blog/2025-04-21-syntax-extensions.md

 was passed to the parser.
 And because of this the code that added new special sequence, like `"#:"`, could not be part of the same file as the code that used the new syntax.

-This leaded to the creation of a new Lexer and a new parsing approach.
+This led to the creation of a new Lexer and a new parsing approach.

 In the current form `specials` is an inline object that implements an Event Emitter: